exodustx0/aoc-2021/README.md

 Especially since `*` is used for both multiplying and dereferencing, this is _much_ more legible to me.
 Note that Go will format to this only when this expression is _one_ of the arguments to a function call; for some reason, however, it'll actually format to the _space-separated_ version if it's the only argument in a function call.
 I guess that Go wants spaces to separate both arguments and expression tokens.
 One space-separation to rule them all.

-(Also, in case it comes up at some point: I don't mind going back and reworking previous days' code.
+(Also, in case it comes up at some point: I'm not averse to going back and reworking previous days' code.
 I'm a perfectionist.
 Posterity can still have the commit history!)

 ### Day 5